AdobeDocs/experience-platform.en/help/privacy-service/permissions.md

 ### Duane's steps:

-* The first step is to navigate to the [Adobe Admin Console](https://adminconsole.adobe.com/), create a new product profile for Privacy Service, and give it the permission set you want for your technical account.
-Select **Products** from the navigation bar, followed by **[!UICONTROL Experience Cloud]** and **[!UICONTROL Adobe Experience Platform Privacy Service]** in the left side sidebar.
+* The first step in assigning a permission set for your technical account, is to navigate to the [Adobe Admin Console](https://adminconsole.adobe.com/) and create a new product profile for Privacy Service.
+From the Admin Console UI, select **Products** from the navigation bar, followed by **[!UICONTROL Experience Cloud]** and **[!UICONTROL Adobe Experience Platform Privacy Service]** in the left side sidebar.
 The [!UICONTROL Product Profiles] tab appears.
 Select **New Profile** to create a new product profile for Privacy Service.

 ![Step 1 - create profile 1]()